polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/mlx-book/appendix/gradient-checkpoint/Gradient-Checkpoint.md

 This technique trades a bit of extra work (recomputing some calculations) for a significant reduction in memory usage, making it possible to train larger models (solve bigger puzzles) on hardware with limited memory.
 It's a strategic choice that allows for more efficient use of resources, particularly beneficial when dealing with complex models that would otherwise require more memory than is available.

-Sure, let's simplify the explanation and use more illustrative names for the function and variables to make the concept of gradient checkpointing clearer.

 ### Simplified Explanation of Gradient Checkpointing with `@mx.checkpoint` Decorator

 Think of gradient checkpointing in MLX like a smart camera feature during a scenic hike.
 Instead of taking photos of every single view (which fills up your phone's storage quickly), you mark certain spots (using `@mx.checkpoint`) where you'll take a photo.
 Later, if you want to recall the entire hike, you can use these key photos to help reconstruct the memories without needing to store every single view.